award

 • Transferring the employee

-• Providing the employee modified devices
+• Providing the employee with modified devices

 • Making the workplace accessible, such as restrooms